Eduap-com/WordMat/Windows/README.md

 This folder contains all the files required to install WordMat for Windows.

 In the root folder:
-WordMat.dotm   - Contains the main code in Visual Basic for Applications (VBA) Right click the file and choose open.
+WordMat.dotm   - Contains the main code in Visual Basic for Applications (VBA) minus VBAmodul WordMatDev.dotm   - devolper version.
+Rename to WordMat.dotm and remove VBAmodul + ThisDocument content Right click the file and choose open.
 Then press alt+F11 to open the VBE and see the code.

 ##How to edit on Mac and Windows